-Alta Lodge is the real deal for skiers.
+Alta Lodge in Utah is the real deal for skiers.
 In the winter the place lives, eats and breathes skiing.

 I’ve got friends that visit consistently on a close to annual basis.
 And 70% of the hotel guests are repeats.
 Many people book the same time year after year after year.
 It’s not often that you see a crowd of skiers that include a lot of 70, 80 and even 90 year old skiers.
 But here you do.